Arts Education Program Policies

 Late/Absence Policy

-BIAAE policies have been developed to encourage and promote joyful study of the arts for our students.
+BIAAE policies have been developed to encourage and promote joyful study of the arts for our participants.
 Therefore, regular attendance at our programs is expected.
-Students who arrive late cannot be guaranteed a full class or lesson.
+Participants who arrive late cannot be guaranteed a full class or lesson.

 For the Private Music Lessons Program:

-• Students who provide their instructors with a minimum of 24 hours notice before an absence can receive up to two make-up lessons per semester.
+• Participants who provide their instructors with a minimum of 24 hours' notice before an absence can receive up to two make-up lessons per semester.

-• Students who do not provide their instructors with a minimum of 24 hours notice before an absence will not have that lesson made up.
+• Participants who do not provide their instructors with a minimum of 24 hours' notice before an absence will not have that lesson made up.

 • Instructors will make up lessons for all missed lessons due to teacher absence.